-Interest on lease liabilities is ₹523 crore and ₹492 crore for the years ended on March 31, 2021 and 2020, respectively.
+Interest on lease liabilities is \$71 million and \$69 million for the years ended on March 31, 2021 and 2020, respectively.

-The Group incurred ₹352 crore and ₹392 crore for the years ended March 31, 2021 and 2020, respectively, towards expenses relating to shortterm leases and leases of low-value assets
+The Group incurred \$48 million and \$55 million for the years ended March 31, 2021 and 2020, respectively, towards expenses relating to short-term leases and leases of low-value assets

-The total cash outflow for leases is ₹2,312 crore and ₹2,465 crore for years ended March 31, 2021 and 2020, respectively, including cash outflow for short term and low value leases
+The total cash outflow for leases is \$313 million and \$347 million for the years ended March 31, 2021 and 2020, respectively, including cash outflow for short-term leases and leases of low-value assets.

 The Group has lease term extension options that are not reflected in the measurement of lease liabilities.
-The present value of future cash outflows for such extension periods is ₹708 crore and ₹457 crore as at March 31, 2021 and 2020, respectively.
+The present value of future cash outflows for such extension periods is \$97 million and \$61 million as at March 31, 2021 and 2020, respectively.

 Lease contracts entered by the Group majorly pertains for buildings taken on lease to conduct its business in the ordinary course.

 The Group does not have any lease restrictions and commitment towards variable rent as per the contract.

-10) Non-financial assets and liabilities
+11) Non-financial assets and liabilities

-(a) Property, plant and equipment
+Property, plant and equipment